 What You Need

-- 3 lbs of bone-in skin-on chicken pieces, cut into serving-size pieces (breasts and large thighs, halved)
+- 3 pounds of bone-in skin-on chicken pieces, cut into serving-size pieces (breasts and large thighs, halved)

 - 2 onions, thinly sliced on the vertical